Axionic Strings, Domain Walls and Baryons

-We consider models of composite QCD axions or axion-like particles.
+{\bf Introducing Abaryons} - We consider models of composite QCD axions or axion-like particles.
 The axion is the Goldstone boson of the breaking of the axial $U(1)_A$ of an extra massless quark flavor condensing at a scale $f_a \gg \Lambda$, where $\Lambda$ is the dynamical scale of the $SU(N)$ Yang-Mills (YM) sector responsible for confinement.
 In the ALP case, the $SU(N)$ YM plus extra flavor system is a completely hidden sector, interacting only gravitationally with the Standard Model.
 In the QCD axion case, the $SU(N)$ YM is the standard color $SU(3)_c$.
-In both cases the condensation of the extra flavor is due to some higher dimensional operator such as an NJL-type interaction term (see \cite{Bigazzi:2019eks} for a concrete realization).
+In both cases, the condensation of the extra flavor is due to some higher dimensional operator such as an NJL-type interaction term (see \cite{Bigazzi:2019eks} for a concrete realization).
 For many respects, the axion in these theories behaves as the $\eta'$ in single-flavored QCD.
 In the low energy limit, the Chiral Lagrangian of the latter particle has been argued to have a ``Hall droplet baryon" solution describing a single-flavor baryon \cite{Komargodski:2018odf}\footnote{While the considerations in \cite{Komargodski:2018odf,olzi} are performed in the planar limit, finite $N$ effects can modify the picture only quantitatively, not qualitatively.}.
-This is a pancake-shaped configuration formed by a gluonic core and an $\eta'$ profile interpolating from 0 to $2\pi$ as one crosses its world-volume.
-At this level, this would have the same quantum numbers of the vacuum, so it would decay by tunneling processes \cite{Forbes:2000et}.
-But it can also come with a non-trivial baryonic charge along its boundary.
+This is a pancake-shaped configuration formed by a gluonic core and an $\eta'$ profile interpolating from 0 to $2\pi$ as one crosses its world-volume, which comes with a non-trivial baryonic charge along its boundary.
 This is the same as a quantum Hall droplet: the charge is encoded in a chiral edge mode.
 In fact, the baryon hosts on its world-volume a $U(1)_N$ Chern-Simons (CS) theory.
-Once it is formed, the baryon is stable, as it is the lightest object carrying one unit of baryonic charge.
+The baryon is stable, as it is the lightest object carrying one unit of baryonic charge.

-The basic point is that a similar object exists for the composite axion models considered above \footnote{While this paper was in preparation, \cite{Ma:2019xtx} appeared with a comment on such a configuration in the concluding section.}.
+The basic point is that a similar object exists for the composite axion models considered above \footnote{While this paper was in preparation, \cite{Ma:2019xtx} appeared with a comment on such a configuration.}.
 In fact, since the axion comes from an extra quark flavor, there exists the $U(1)_b$ baryonic symmetry under which the ordinary axionic domain wall boundary (the string) can be charged.
 So, the baryon (``abaryon'') composed by the extra quark has a quantum Hall droplet description.